 The Bottom Line

-- Plenty of features including a wood-chip smoker box that allows you combine the ease of gas with the flavor of a smoker
+Plenty of features including a wood-chip smoker box that allows you to combine the ease of gas with the flavor of a smoker

 - 3/8" porcelain-covered cast iron cooking grates